-Annual $1,000 awards to students who display outstanding academic achievement.
+Annual $1,000 awards to undergraduate students who display outstanding academic achievement.
 The recipients must have completed a minimum of 80% of a full-course load and achieved a minimum GPA of 3.2 in their first, second, or third year of study.
 Recipients must also be Alberta residents and continuing full-time in the second, third or fourth year of their program of studies.

 At the end of each academic year, Concordia identifies eligible students and contacts them to complete an application form.
 Concordia nominates eligible students in September after the qualifying year.
 The Alberta Government issues award cheques directly to the student in about December.

-Annual $1,800 awards to students who are members of a designated Concordia Thunder team (Basketball, Cross Country, Hockey, and Soccer) or a provincial disabled athletic team recognized by the Alberta Athlete Development Program.
+Annual $1,800 awards to students who are members of a designated Concordia Thunder team (Badminton, Basketball, Cross Country, Hockey, and Soccer) or a provincial disabled athletic team recognized by the Alberta Athlete Development Program.
 Recipients must be Alberta residents, be registered in a minimum of 60% of a full-course load each semester, maintain a minimum GPA of 2.0 (subject to change), and maintain a practice and training program acceptable to the coach.

-Annual $2,500 awards to students who display superior academic achievement.
+Annual $2,500 awards to undergraduate students who display superior academic achievement.
 The recipients must have been registered in a minimum of 80% of a full-course load and achieved a minimum GPA of 3.7 in their qualifying year.
 The recipients must also be continuing full-time in the second or subsequent year of their undergraduate program at a recognized pose-secondary institution and be Alberta residents.
 Concordia is awarded 39 scholarships each year by Alberta Scholarship Programs.

 At the end of each academic year, Concordia identifies eligible students and contacts them to complete an application form.
 Concordia nominates only 39 students even though there may be more students who are eligible.
 The 39 nominations are distributed according to enrolment in each degree program.
 Students not eligible to be nominated for the Louise McKinney will receive the Jason Lang Scholarship.

-Two annual $2,000 awards to students who have demonstrated outstanding leadership, especially in the area of disability, and/or initiative to improve the conditions and lives of all people, while attending post-secondary studies in Alberta.
+Two annual $2,000 awards to students (undergraduate or graduate) who have demonstrated outstanding leadership, especially in the area of disability, and/or initiative to improve the conditions and lives of all people, while attending post-secondary studies in Alberta.
 The recipient must have been enrolled full-time in the current academic year and be living in Alberta.
 A separate application is required.

 Deadline: February 2015

-Four annual $500 awards to students who have demonstrated commitment and leadership in student government, student societies, clubs or organizations, student organizations at the provincial or national level, or non-profit community organizations.
+Four annual $1,000 awards to undergraduate students who have demonstrated commitment and leadership in student government, student societies, clubs or organizations, student organizations at the provincial or national level, or non-profit community organizations.
 The recipient must have been enrolled full-time in the current academic year and be a resident of Alberta.
 A separate application is required.

 Deadline: February 2015

-An annual $2,500 award to a student enrolled in the Bachelor of Education (After Degree) program who displays superior academic achievement.
+An annual $2,500 award to an undergraduate student enrolled in the Bachelor of Education (After Degree) program who displays superior academic achievement.
 The recipient must be a Canadian citizen or permanent resident and a resident of Alberta, registered full-time, and have taken language courses, other than English, or have a language background such upon graduation s/he would be able to teach that language.
 A separate application is required.